Web

 Documentation

 The `browser-use` command provides fast, persistent browser automation.
-It maintains browser sessions across commands, enabling complex multi-step workflows.
+A background daemon keeps the browser open across commands, giving ~50ms latency per call.

 ## Prerequisites